Radii in the $sd$ shell and the $s_{1/2}$ "halo" orbit: A game changer: Microscopic approach

+This section is included for the sake of completeness.
+Indeed, it needs revisiting as our view of the corrective action demanded by realistic interactions will be affected by the findings in next section.

-The monopole corrected interaction MCI~\cite{MCI}---part of the no-core project outlined in~\cite{haloskins}---is derived from the N3LO potential~\cite{N3LOa} through a $\vlk$ regularization~\cite{vlk} with cutoff $\Lambda=2\,\text{fm}^{-1}$ at $\hbw=14$ MeV.
+The monopole corrected interaction MCI is derived from the N3LO potential~\cite{N3LOa} at $\hbw_0=14$ MeV, and a $\vlk$ treatment~\cite{vlk} with the cut-off $\lambda=2\text{fm}^{-1}$ in momentum space, as part of the no-core project outlined in Ref.~\cite{haloskins}.
 Renormalization amounts to an overall 1.1 multiplicative factor and a 30\% boost of the quadrupole force~\cite{mdz} plus the monopole corrections defined below.
-The whole is scaled as MCI($\hbw$)=MCI(14)${\cal P}$ with ${\cal P}=\hbw/14$, where \hw follows the correlated form in Figure~\ref{fig:hbw}.
+The whole is scaled as mentioned previously with $\hbw$ from the correlated form in the right panel of Fig.~\ref{fig:rhw}.

-The monopole corrections are given in terms of operators in the ``invariant representation''~\cite{acz} in which the one- and two-body number operators $m_t$ and $m_tm_u$ are separated into a term that contains only the total number operator $m$, single-particle terms $\Gamma^{(1)}_t$, and two-body terms $\Gamma^{(1)}_{tu}$:
+The monopole corrections are given in terms of operators in the ``invariant representation''~\cite{acz}, in which the one- and two-body number operators $m_t$ and $m_tm_u$ are separated into a term that contains only the total number operator $m$, single-particle terms $\Gamma^{(1)}_t$, and two-body terms $\Gamma^{(1)}_{tu}$: